 Want to party with hundreds of like-minded people?

 Camping accommodation (pre-erected, twin share tent w/ mattress and sleeping bag)

 Entry to Stoked in the Park (7 – 8 July)

 Awesome campsite parties

 A common perception to make it past Dead Man’s Corner to stay relatively safe.
 This corner is a 90 degree right hand turn that is home to most of the incidents seen every year from the run.
-The bulls are travelling at extreme speeds (they run the first 100m uphill in only six seconds) and when they come to this turn they do not have the ability to make a quick turn resulting in many bulls sliding out and across into the wall.
+The bulls are travelling at extreme speeds, they run the first 100m uphill in only six seconds.
+When they come to this turn they do not have the ability to make a quick turn resulting in many bulls sliding out and across into the wall.
 Run as fast as you can and find a doorway or balcony to hide.
 Read more

-The town of Pamplona is extremely small considering how many people will be arriving for the festival.
+The city of Pamplona is extremely small considering how many people will be arriving for the festival.
 However, the small airport of Noain is located inside the town itself.